 A country like no other, Iceland is the sort of unique travel destination that cannot be missed or substituted for with an excursion to any other locale.
-At the risk of overusing a word that ought only be used sparingly, Iceland has a unique geology, culture, and history all its own.
+At the risk of overusing a word that ought only to be used sparingly, Iceland has a unique geology, culture, and history all its own.
 For these reasons, it is a must-see place in every sense.

 The northern lights shine down all over the island, illuminating untold thousands of incredible natural and manmade sights.
 These include Promethean volcanoes, vast fjords, otherworldly geysers, and unique museums.
-Iceland is at once small and vast, a relatively diminutive country but one in which space seems to expand endlessly and where each horizon feels a planet unto itself.
+Iceland is at once small and vast, a relatively diminutive country but one in which space seems to expand endlessly and where each horizon feels like a planet unto itself.

 The shorter the days, the higher the chance the auroras will perform their captivating dance of light and color.
 The best time to see the northern lights is between September and April.
 Most visitors will prefer the front and tail ends of that time period given the island’s harsh winter weather.
 In terms of location, the atmospheric phenomenon shows itself across the entire island, but light pollution makes the northern lights less common a sight in Reykjavik and the island’s other population centers.